 What Can I Expect on a Private Jet?

-The private jet that you fly in with Stratos Jet Charters will depend a great deal on the distance that you’re traveling, and the flight times will vary accordingly.
+The type of private jet you book with Stratos Jet Charters, Inc. will depend greatly on your desired flight times, destination and distance.
 Frequent private jets that our passengers choose to fly with are the Gulfstream G650er, the Bombardier Global 6000 and Challenger 350, the Cessna Citation X and Longitude, As well as the Dassault Falcon 7x, and many other business jets.

 While it is absolutely possible to get a private jet that can go 5000 nm at speeds of mach 0.925, these are long range jets, the larger Gulfstreams and Globals.
 Most private aviation, at least for trips within the United States, or even across the Atlantic doesn’t need this type of range for their airplane.